 You might also want to use my CD Labels and Covers as per my link below.

 I'm not sure what you mean.
 Is that an option in WinRAR?
-I couldn't find it, even after searching the manual. :/My advice is to use RAR and use "SPAN TO CD or DVD".
-It will reduce your ZIP files further so you should get more files per CDR/DVD-R for archiving purposes.
+I couldn't find it, even after searching the manual. :/

 It also has autodetect which I believe you can then span to DVD-R.